 Or you can use 10 pound bumper plates to mimic the same height as if you were using 45 pound plates.

 2. Make sure the bar is perpendicular to your stance.

-5. lower your hips and make sure that your back is straight.
+6. Hip hinge and let your upper body drop towards the bar. lower your hips and make sure that your back is straight.

-6. Do not even think about using your back to lift the weight.
+7. Do not even think about using your back to lift the weight.

 8. Take a deep breath and tighten your core and entire body so that when you start your deadlift, you will have a stable core.

 So what this means for you depends on where you are in your fitness of mind and body journey.